 Summer Studentship Awards

-The annual Summer Studentship Programme aims to be an incubator for the alternatives researchers of the future.
+The annual Summer Studentship Programme aims to be an incubator for the alternatives researchers of the future to develop their research skills and knowledge.
 Undergraduate students today have the potential to play key roles in developing, refining and implementing alternative, human-based methods and help achieve our vision of a future in which non-animal methods are the scientific first choice.
-Relevant projects for these awards most often include laboratory work, but might also take the form of social science research into behaviour and policy influences on uptake and barriers to achieving change.
-Occasionally, FRAME will offer specific project briefs according to its current strategic priorities for students to apply to.
+Relevant projects for these awards most often include laboratory work, but might also take the form of social science research into behaviour and policy influence.
+They could for example look at accelerating the uptake of non-animal methods or barriers to achieving change.
+Occasionally, FRAME will offer specific project briefs according to our current strategic priorities for students to apply to.

 The FRAME Summer Studentship Programme